kristy-games/Rock-Paper-Scissors/Resources/Text/PrivacyPolicy.md

 <br><br>
 <b>Contact Us</b>
 <br>
-By accessing or using The Company's services, you agree to the terms and conditions outlined in this Privacy Policy.
+If you have any questions or concerns regarding this Privacy Policy, please contact us at [kristygames@mail.com](mailto:kristygames@mail.com) By accessing or using The Company's services, you agree to the terms and conditions outlined in this Privacy Policy.
 If you do not agree with these terms, please discontinue the use of our services.
-If you have any questions or concerns regarding this Privacy Policy, please contact us at [kristygames@mail.com](mailto:kristygames@mail.com)
+For further details, please contact us at [kristygames@mail.com](mailto:kristygames@mail.com)